Motherboard - The motherboard is the main circuit board of a microcomputer. It is also known as the mainboard or system board.

 - The instructions in ROM can not usually be changed

-- Random access means that any piece of information in ROM can be accessed at any given time without access other information first.
+- The instructions in ROM are nonvolatile.
+They stay in ROM even when the computer is turned off. - Random access means that any piece of information in ROM can be accessed at any given time without access other information first.
 It is a lot like the tracks on a music CD.
 You can access any track at any time and in any order.

 - The other kind of access is sequential access.
 You must access the information in the order that they are located.
 This is a lot like a music tape.
 You must play the songs in order, or you have to fast forward past songs to get to the one you want.